Deep Learning in EEG: Advance of the Last Ten-Year Critical Period: Deep Learning Models

 where $\mathbf{z}_{t}$ decides the interpolation weight, which is computed by:

-where $\mathbf{W}$ and $\mathbf{U}$ are weight matrices for the update gate, $\mathbf{b}$ is bias vector, and $f(\cdot)$ is a non-linear function.
+where $\mathbf{W}$ and $\mathbf{U}$ are weight matrices for the update gate, $\mathbf{b}$ is a bias vector, and $f(\cdot)$ is a non-linear function (usually sigmoid function).
 The candidate activation is also controlled by an additional reset gate and computed as follows:

-where $\odot$ represents an element-wise multiplication and $g(\cdot)$ is often a tanh non-linearity.
+where $\odot$ represents an element-wise multiplication and $g(\cdot)$ is often a non-linear tanh function.
 The reset gate is computed in a similar manner as the update gate: